-The mPower DC power supplies are especially suited to test and industrial applications due to their accuracy, programmability, wide selection of power ranges, and each unit's autoranging power delivery.
+The mPower DC bidirectional power supplies are especially suited to test and industrial applications due to their accuracy, programmability, wide selection of power ranges, and each unit's autoranging, and source or sink power management.

 Apart from basic functions of power supplies, set point curves for voltage and/or current can be generated by the function generator (sine, rectangular, triangular and other curve types).
 Arbitrary generator curves can be saved to and loaded from a USB drive.